Palash90/site-assets/blogs/build-your-own-nn/README.md

 $$

 #### Matrix Vector Dot Product
-In a Matrix-Vector dot product, we calculate the dot product of every row from the matrix with the single the column of the vector.
+In a Matrix-Vector dot product, we calculate the dot product of every row from the matrix with the single column of the vector.

 To perform a dot product between a matrix $A$ and a vector $v$, the number of columns in the matrix must equal the number of elements (rows) in the vector.